The Boy Inside the Broken House

 This is not optimism.
 It is maintenance.

-Maybe the boy is not a corpse.
+Maybe the boy is not gone.

-Maybe the youth is not either.
+Maybe the youth is not gone either.

-Maybe they are buried, yes, but buried is not the same as erased.
-Seeds are buried.
-Wires are buried.
-Old coins are buried.
-Whole cities are buried and later found by patient people with brushes.
-Perhaps inside this facade, under the broken plaster, there is still some small room where the boy sits with his knees up, annoyed but alive.
-Perhaps the ambitious youth is not marching anymore, but sitting in a corner with dusty shoes, waiting to be spoken to without contempt.
+Perhaps inside this facade, under the broken plaster, there is still a small room where the boy sits with his knees up, annoyed but alive.
+Perhaps the ambitious youth is not marching anymore, but waiting with dusty shoes to be spoken to without contempt.

 I cannot promise them victory.

-I cannot even promise them punctual bathing.
+I cannot even promise punctual bathing.

 That may be the first repair.
 A small one.
 Almost laughably small.
 Like putting a mug under a leak and calling it engineering.
-But many houses survive that way for longer than experts expect.
+But many houses survive that way longer than experts expect.

 A mug here.